zang74/jellyfin_config_backup/README.md

 ## How It Works

 The script is pretty simple.
-It copies files to a temporary directory, compresses the file and saves that file in the destination folder.
-It then proceeds to delete old backups so that you have a preset number remaining.
+It copies a slightly-customizable list of Jellyfin config files to a temporary directory, compresses the directory and saves that a .zip file in the destination folder.
+It then proceeds to delete old backups so that you have a customizable number remaining.

-## NOTE
+## Note
-You must be logged into your Synology via SSH and have Sudo priveledges:
+You must be logged into your Synology via SSH and have Sudo priviledges:

 [How to access DSM via SSH](https://kb.synology.com/en-ca/DSM/tutorial/How_to_login_to_DSM_with_root_permission_via_SSH_Telnet "SSH Instructions for Synology DSM")